-A Campus Activities Board (CAB) serves on the Manchester campus, which sponsors and supports activities which reflect the mission of Student Life and are open to the entire student body.
+A Campus Activities Board (CAB) sponsors and supports activities that reflect the mission of Student Life and are open to the entire student body.
 Examples of events that have been sponsored are Welcome Week, Finals Stress Busters, New York City bus trip, Wellness Fair, and Harvest Fest.
 They regularly sponsor a variety of entertainment, novelty events, and educational speakers.
 CAB Members are exposed to national college touring acts, as well as develop programming and leadership skills, by attending the NACA Northeast Conference each fall.